 - Pure red cell aplasia (rare bone marrow disease)—Should not be used in patients with these conditions.

-- Seizures, history of—May make this condition worse.
+- Seizures, history of—Use with caution.
+May make this condition worse.

 Proper Use of darbepoetin alfa

-darbepoetin alfa comes with a patient instructions insert.
+darbepoetin alfa comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Darbepoetin alfa is usually given by a doctor.
 However, medicines given by injection are sometimes used at home.
 If you will be using darbepoetin alfa at home, your doctor will teach you how the injections are to be given.
 Be sure you understand exactly how the medicine is to be injected.

-darbepoetin alfa is available in 3 forms.
-You may use a vial, a prefilled syringe with an UltraSafe® Needle Guard, or a prefilled SureClick™ autoinjector.
+darbepoetin alfa is available in 2 forms.
+You may use a vial or a prefilled syringe with an UltraSafe® Needle Guard.

 darbepoetin alfa may be given as a shot under your skin or into a vein.
 If your doctor tells you to inject it a certain way, follow your doctor's instructions.